Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

     (especially the full-timers) leave for whatever reason.
   - Some of the employees reside in other countries and communicating with them may not always be efficient online.
-  - Untimely delivery of DrugVerse’s tools
+  - Untimely delivery of drugverse’s tools
   - Costs of salaries and web-hosting services might not be adequately covered by the provided funds,